googleapis/google-cloud-dotnet/PROCESSES.md

 **Create the release PR**

 1. Make sure the `master` branch is up-to-date (as that's what `prepare-release.sh` uses to determine the current versions) and create a new branch from that.
+If you want to use the `compare` option later, run `git fetch --all --tags -f` as well to make sure you have all the latest tags.

 2. Run `./prepare-release.sh set-version <api> <new-version>`, e.g.
 `prepare-release.sh set-version Google.Cloud.Speech.V1 2.0.0-beta03`.
 This